Shivammittal13ai/Fuzzy-Sets-Logic-and-Systems-Applications_NPTEL-2026/README.md

 This repository is created to help learners by:

 - Providing assignments from multiple NPTEL sessions (2020, 2025, & 2026) for quick revision and reference.
-- Sharing official lecture notes and transcripts of each lecture from the 2026 session for reference.
+- Sharing official lecture notes and transcripts of each lecture from the Jan-Apr 2026 session for reference.
 - Providing insights into the final exam pattern and key preparation areas from the Jan-Apr 2026 session.

 ---